Crypto-Jaguars/Revo-Contracts/ContractsRevo/purchase-review-contract/README.md

 ## Overview

-The **Purchase Review Contract** is a smart contract designed to manage and verify purchase reviews in a decentralized way.
+The **Purchase Review Contract** is a smart contract designed to manage and verify purchase reviews in a decentralized manner.
 It ensures that reviews are legitimate, associated with real transactions, and provides mechanisms to prevent fraudulent activity, enhancing trust between buyers and sellers.

 ## Functionality